tartley/cbeams/README.rst

 TODO
 ----
+* Try PyInstaller 3.1
+* Screenshot in the README
 * put make exe-linux into a script?
 * Fix make exe-linux hardcoded values:
-    For name, we can assume the project templating will do it For version, we cannot, it must be derived at runtime, Review that section in PPA docs about places to put version number Use a new script to get them from our existing source?
+    For name, we can assume the project templating will do it For version, we cannot, it must be derived at runtime, Review that section in PPA docs about single places to put version number Use a new script to get them from our existing source?
         Run our program to get them?
         Get them from env vars?
-* Screenshot in the README
-* Try PyInstaller 3.1
-* Create a final release:
-    set version number
-    tag
+* Should my Linux binary builds use an old version of ubuntu? (i.e 14.04?)
+* create a 32 bit linux binary for 1.0.1
+* test the binary on a fresh ubuntu install
 * Create a redistributable binary for OSX
     64 bit is fine?
 Is there no longer any such thing as a 32-bit modern OSX?
 * Try colorama, just in case it works